ZainWajid775/DSA-Project/READ_ME.txt

+Need to pass roads column index as current position in move from road to junction Vehicle should be deleted in main if counter reaches 0

 1. Vehicle.h -> Uses hashmap
 2. Road.cpp -> Includes vehicle.h for roads , Includes Linked_List.h for vehcile storage
 3. Junction.cpp -> Includes vehicle.h for signals , Includes Linked_List.h for signals